 In-class Quizzes: Short pop quizzes will be conducted in class during the term to assess your understanding of the readings for that week, CP style, grammar, or current news or communications issues.
+Weekly CP quizzes will be a major portion of this mark.

 If you are absent, your mark will be zero.
-If you have a doctor's certificate, or a valid reason provided by email to the instructor prior to class, the absence will be excused and the missed work will not detract from your grade.
+If you have a doctor's certificate, or a valid reason provided by email to the instructor prior to class, the absence may be excused and the missed work will not detract from your grade.